PX4/PX4-user_guide/en/advanced_config/tuning_the_ecl_ekf.md

 If a terrain estimate is available (e.g. the vehicle is equipped with a range finder) then you can additionally specify [EKF2_GND_MAX_HGT](../advanced_config/parameter_reference.md#EKF2_GND_MAX_HGT), the above ground-level altitude below which ground effect compensation should be activated.
 If no terrain estimate is available this parameter will have no effect and the system will use heuristics to determine if ground effect compensation should be activated.

+## Further Information

+* [PX4 State Estimation Overview](https://youtu.be/HkYRJJoyBwQ), *PX4 Developer Summit 2019*, Dr. Paul Riseborough): Overview of the estimator, and major changes from 2018/19, and the expected improvements through 2019/20.